danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

   {% figcaption %}Top: The bridge onto Peg; Bottom (Both): The road that started as tarmac, and slowly derteriorated until we hit multiple roadblocks.{% endfigcaption %}
 {% endfigure %}

 Arriving at Novalja we were disappointed to find that the campsite we'd had our eye on was a massive complex.
 We were riding along it's fence line for over 1.5km before we found the entrance.
-Here they asked for **€22.50 each (double check notebook for this)**.
+Here they asked for €24 each.
 The staff spoke perfect English, so Max tried to barter with them a lower rate as we were on this trip for a good cause... they didn't relent so we paid anyway and pitched up before grabbing a shower and walking into town for dinner.

 {% figure %}
   {% img src: 20160620-DSCF8027, alt: Novalja beach. %}